jaylinski/flockscreen/readme.md

 * Make activation shortcut configurable
 * Implement deactivation (defuse) option
-* Add fancy icon (that reflects if flockscreen is active)
+* Add fancy icon (that reflects if flockscreen is active, if someone activated the lock, if process is trusted)
 * Add notfication to notification center if a picture was taken
 * Try to build app with sandbox enabled, so it can be published in app store
 * Add "About" page